MLSToolbox/mls_pipeline_examples/purchase_experience_prediction/README.md

 The pipeline is composed of 5 stages:
 - *Data collection*, which loads the data from a `.csv` file
-- *Data cleaning*, which cleans the data replacing null values for the median of 4 columns and replacing null values for a specific text in another column
+- *Data cleaning*, which cleans the data of 4 columns replacing null values for the median values and replacing null values for a specific text in another column
 - *Feature Engineering*, where 7 columns are removed and the data is split in features and truth or target values
-- *Model Training*, where the dataset is split in train an test and the model is trained with a linear regressor
+- *Model Training*, where the dataset is split in train and test data and the model is trained with a linear regressor
-- *Model Evaluation*, where using the test data several metrics (accuracy, R2 score, MSE and RMSE) are used to assess the model
+- *Model Evaluation*, where using the test data, several metrics (accuracy, R2 score, MSE and RMSE) are computed for the model

 <p align="center" width="100%">
    <img src="https://github.com/MLSToolbox/mls_pipeline_examples/blob/main/purchase_experience_prediction/media/0_main.png" alt="Main editor" width="75%">